 A Little [FileMaker] Relationship Advice and Anchor Buoy 1Good, bad, or otherwise, there are many ways to tackle this problem.
 FileMaker’s flexibility can be a wonderful thing, but it can also be the source of some troubles.
 There are many relationship graph techniques or standards.
 Ray Cologon’s white paper Approaches to Graph Modeling (PDF link) from 2008 is still a great read if you are curious about such things… or if you just like to overthink things.
 But the one standard that seems to be the most universal, is the one referred to as the “Anchor-Buoy” model.
 The running joke at DevCon for many years was “It doesn’t matter what convention you use, as long as you use one. …and as long as that one is Anchor-Buoy.”

-Without trying to start a holy war in the comments, I’ll say that right now that Anchor-Buoy is not perfect.
-There are plenty of advocates for other techniques, and they all have their merits.
+Without trying to start a holy war in the FileMaker community, I’ll say that right now that Anchor-Buoy is not perfect.
+There are plenty of advocates for other techniques, and they have their merits.

 But Anchor-Buoy offers something for complex apps that no other standard can match: clarity.
 The biggest benefit we see is that apps developed with this standard can be opened and worked on by any of our talented developers with very little explanation.
 They can look at the graph and instantly know the purpose of each table occurrence.
 FileMaker is all about context: layouts, calculations, scripts, relationships, etc. all operate from a specific context.
 Anchor-Buoy makes context very clear.
 There are some deviations or personal preferences, but here are the basic “rules” for the Anchor-Buoy data model that we follow: